gianghoang217/todoList/README.md

 # todoList: https://aqueous-bayou-46935.herokuapp.com/
-Add item to todoList, browse to dynamic routing for differrent types of task.
+Add item to todoList, delete task from list/db. browse to dynamic routing for differrent types of task.
 Practice with Mongoose Atlas